|Nutrition Facts (per serving)|

 The Moroccan cocktail is an intriguing pomegranate drink that you definitely won't want to miss.
 It pairs the sweet taste of the fruit with a hint of cardamom spice.
 This cocktail is a wonderful fruity vodka martini for the winter months and is a great choice for pre-dinner drinks or a pretty brunch beverage.

-Thie recipe comes from Domaine Charbay and is designed to feature their amazing pomegranate vodka.
-The sweetener is a cardamom-infused simple syrup, which you can make at home or buy from producers like Pink House Alchemy.
+Thie recipe features the alluring taste of pomegranate vodka.
+The sweetener is a cardamom-infused simple syrup, which you can make at home.
 It gives the cocktail an interesting spice flavor that contrasts the fruit very nicely.
 Any pomegranate vodka, such as Veil and Smirnoff, will work nicely in this cocktail.

 2 ounces pomegranate vodka